Azure/azure-iot-device-ecosystem/iotcertification/templates/template-windows-nodejs.md

 -   Save your changes and close the notepad.

--   Run the following command on Node.js command prompt before leaving the **azure-iot-sdks\node\device\samples** directory
+-   Run the following command on Node.js command prompt before leaving the **azure-iot-sdk-node\device\samples** directory

         npm link azure-iot-device